Some tasks make you feel inspired, stimulated, and raring to go.

 - How to Increase Intrinsic Motivation: 20 Foolproof Methods & Strategies

-Here are two useful activities to help build your motivational interviewing skills using the principles of SDT (Ryan & Deci, 2020):
+Here are two useful resources to help build your motivational interviewing skills using the principles of SDT (Ryan & Deci, 2020):

 17 Motivation & Goal-Achievement Exercises – If you’re looking for more science-based ways to help others reach their goals, this collection contains 17 validated motivation & goals-achievement tools for practitioners.
 Use them to help others turn their dreams into reality by applying the latest science-based behavioral change techniques.